Muhammad-Ayman/yaegi-wasm/readme.md

 - WebAssembly file will be ~10-20MB (includes Go runtime)
 - Must serve over HTTP, not file:// protocol
 - Takes ~100ms to initialize after loading

+## License

+This project is free to use under the [Apache License 2.0](./LICENSE).

+➡️ You can use it in personal or commercial projects.
+➡️ You can modify and share it.
+➡️ Just keep the license notice and give credit.

+It also uses code from [Yaegi](https://github.com/traefik/yaegi), which is under the Apache License 2.0.